Crilum/websh/README.md

 ### Credits
 - Big thanks to [@EmDev21](https://github.com/EmDev21) for creating the [original web terminal](https://github.com/EmDev21/Dollar) that this project is based off of!
 - Thanks to [@OrlatoDev](https://github.com/OrlatoDev) for letting me use their color setting code!
+- Thanks to Freepik on flaticon for the icon.

 #### Note: this is kinda beta right now, so expect some shenanigans...